-5.10.2 Grievance and Appeals Reporting
+5.9.2 Grievance and Appeals Reporting

 The MCO must provide BMS with quarterly reports documenting the number and types of grievances and appeals, the turnaround times, and other defined metrics, utilizing the required grievances, appeals and denials (GAD) template.
-Reports must be submitted no later than 105 days after the end of the reporting quarter to allow for completion of the 90 day resolution period and 15 days to complete report development.
-MCOs shall submit required files from the GAD universe report within 30 days submission of the GAD universe report.
+Reports must be submitted no later than one hundred five (105) days after the end of the reporting quarter to allow for completion of the ninety (90) day resolution period and fifteen (15) days to complete report development.
+MCOs shall submit required files from the GAD universe report within thirty (30) days submission of the GAD universe report.

-5.10.3 Enrollee Change in Circumstance Reporting
+5.9.3 Enrollee Change in Circumstance Reporting

-The MCO or its subcontractor, to the extent that the subcontractor is delegated responsibility by the MCO for coverage of services and payment of claims under the contract between the state and the MCO, is required to implement and maintain procedures for prompt notification to the state when it receives information about changes in an enrollee's circumstances that may affect the enrollee's eligibility including:
+The MCO or its subcontractor, to the extent that the subcontractor is delegated responsibility by the MCO for coverage of services and payment of claims under the contract between the state and the MCO, is required to implement and maintain procedures for notification to the state within five (5) business days of receiving information about changes in an enrollee's circumstances that may affect the enrollee's eligibility including:

-- Changes in the enrollee's residence; and - The death of the enrollee.
+- 1. Changes in the enrollee's residence; and - 2.
+The death of the enrollee.

-5.10.4 Enrollee Satisfaction Reporting
+5.9.4 Enrollee Satisfaction Reporting